ApryseSDK/pdftron-react-native/README.md

     RNPdftron.enableJavaScript(true);
   }

+  // Uses the platform to determine if storagge permissions need to be requested.
   // componentDidMount() {
   //   if (Platform.OS === 'android') {
   //     this.requestStoragePermission();
   //   }
   // }

+  // Requests storage permissions for Android and updates the component's state using
+  // the result.
   // async requestStoragePermission() {
   //   try {
   //     const granted = await PermissionsAndroid.request(